 - How long does it take to crochet a granny square blanket?

-- Pattern abbreviations:
+- Pattern notes and instructions

 - Instructions for the granny square blanket crochet pattern